 |RCA Studio B – Nashville, Tennessee|

-In Liverpool, The Beatles – with Pete Best on drums- performed at the Carvern Club.
-They wore their black leather outfits for the first half of the performance and then changed into their new suits for the second half of the show.
+The Beatles – with Pete Best on drums- performed at The Cavern Club in Liverpool as part of a special night presented by the Beatles’ fan club.
+The Beatles wear their black leather outfits for the first half of the performance, for old time’s sake, then change into their new suits for the second half of the show.

 |Info||April 5 1972||Memorial Auditorium||Buffalo NY||(8:30 pm)||17360||Blue Nail||Original belt||Black Suit||Yes||Yes|

 The Guess Who hosted a charity tennis event to benefit Ballet of Canada.